What is L.O.V.E.?

 Our mission is simple but powerful: Helping Children Learn.

-It’s hard to believe that school begins August 4.
-The Board of Education has determined that all students will be back in the classroom this year.
+The Board of Education has determined that all students will be back in the classroom for the 2021-2022 school year.
+However, volunteers are still not allowed in schools and classrooms.